streamx-dev/demo-puresight-eds-next/README.md

 When a page is published or unpublished, the corresponding workflow is triggered automatically and sends a request to the StreamX instance.

-### 2. Helix Workflows
+### 2. Application Workflows

-This workflow handles publishing of web resources via Helix:
+This workflow handles publishing of web resources via GitHub repository:

 - [webresource-publish-to-streamx.yaml](.github/workflows/webresource-publish-to-streamx.yaml)